RahardiSalim/BambangShop-Receiver-App/README.md

 By using `lazy_static!`, we ensure that our `Vec<Notification>` and `DashMap` instances are safely initialized and can be used in a concurrent environment without violating Rust's safety guarantees.

 #### Reflection Subscriber-2

+##### 1. Exploration Beyond the Tutorial Steps
+During the tutorial, I primarily followed the outlined steps to ensure correct implementation.
+However, I also explored additional files like `src/lib.rs` to better understand the overall project structure.
+From this exploration, I learned that `src/lib.rs` plays a crucial role in defining module visibility and dependencies.
+It acts as an entry point for organizing services, controllers, and repositories in a structured manner.
+Understanding this helped me grasp how different components interact within the application.

+##### 2. Observer Pattern and Scalability
+After completing the tutorial and testing the notification system by spawning multiple Receiver instances, I realized how the **Observer pattern** simplifies the process of adding more subscribers.
+Since each Receiver instance acts as an observer, it can independently subscribe to notifications without modifying the main system.
+This flexibility allows for easy scalability—new instances can be added without disrupting existing ones.

+However, spawning multiple **Main app instances** presents a different challenge.
+Unlike Receivers, which act as passive listeners, the Main app plays a central role in sending notifications.
+Running multiple Main app instances could lead to redundancy or conflicts in managing subscriptions.
+A proper solution would involve load balancing or a message queue system to handle multiple Main instances efficiently.

+##### 3. Testing and Documentation Enhancements
+I attempted to create my own **unit tests** to validate functions like `subscribe_request`, `unsubscribe_request`, and `receive_notification`.
+Writing these tests was beneficial in catching potential issues early and ensuring each component worked as expected.
+Additionally, I enhanced the **Postman collection documentation** by adding descriptions for each API endpoint.
+This proved useful when debugging API requests and sharing the system with others in a team setting.